- Genetic testing helps predict the likelihood that a person will develop a disease, including some types of cancer.

 - Genetic testing is a personal decision with many factors to consider.

-- Anyone who decides to undergo genetic testing should receive genetic counseling before and after the test is performed.
+- Anyone who chooses genetic testing should get genetic counseling before and after the test.

-The following factors suggest that a person may be at risk for developing a hereditary cancer:
+The following factors suggest that a person may be at risk for developing a hereditary cancer.
+A hereditary cancer is any cancer caused by a gene mutation, or change.

-- Early onset: Two or more relatives diagnosed with cancer at an early age
+- Cancer at an early age.
+Two or more relatives diagnosed with cancer at an early age

-- Multiple sites: Two or more types of cancer occurring in the same relative
+- Multiple cancers.
+Two or more types of cancer occurring in the same relative

-ASCO recommends that genetic testing be offered in the following situations:
+ASCO recommends that you consider genetic testing for the following situations:

-- The person has an individual or family history that suggests a genetic cause of cancer
+- You have a personal or family history that suggests a genetic cause of cancer

-- The test for the genetic condition can be adequately interpreted
+- The test for the genetic condition can clearly show that you have a specific genetic change

 In addition, ASCO recommends genetic counseling both before and after the genetic test.
 Learn more about ASCO's latest recommendations on genetic testing for cancer susceptibility .